rtomasa/MkDocs_RePlay/docs/videobasic.md

             Mode 11: 640x480@60
             Mode 12: 720x400@70
         ```
 **NOTE:** RePlay RC7+ automatically checks for and installs a customized 2025-11-05 EEPROM if a lower version is detected.
-After installation, a message will display a ***COLD REBOOT REQUIRED*** message to complete the EEPROM upgrade.
+Please check the [EEPROM Update](eeprom.md) section for further details.

 ## Video Mode